puppetlabs/puppet-docs/source/guides/rest_auth_conf-puppet-4.markdown

 ### Path

 An ACL's `path` is interpreted as either a regular expression (with tilde) or a path prefix (no tilde).
-The root of the path in an ACL is AFTER the environment in an HTTP API call URL; that is, only put the `/{resource}/{key}` portion of the URL in the path.
 ACLs without a resource path are not permitted.

 ### Environment